nus-cs2030s/2425-s2/docs/00-overview.md

 The first aim of CS2030/S is to change the students' mindset and to make them learn to write software that will continue to evolve as software requirements change and to write software that will be read and modified by other programmers (including their future selves).

-!!! quote
-    _"Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.
-Code for readability."_

-    John Woods.

 The second aim of CS2030/S is to level up the complexity of programs that the students write, from the order of hundreds of lines to thousands of lines.
 CS2030/S bridges the students between writing toy programs to solve specific problems in CS1010 and writing larger real-world software in their later modules, such as CS2103 Software Engineering.